Cognitive Behavioral Therapy (CBT) In scottsdale

 COGNITIVE BEHAVIORAL THERAPY

-Cognitive Behavioral Therapy (CBT) treatment Methods
+Cognitive Behavioral treatment Methods

 CBT focuses on identifying thought distortions.
 Thought distortions are negative thought patterns including automatic thoughts, these thoughts bias our thinking and more often than not, lead us to an unhelpful or negative outlook.
 Below are a few CBT techniques used in overcoming cognitive distortions.